About Skeptical Thinking

 Epiphenomenalism is the theory in philosophy of mind that mental phenomena are caused by physical processes in the brain or that both are effects of a common cause, as opposed to mental phenomena driving the physical mechanics of the brain.
 The impression that thoughts, feelings or sensations cause physical effects, is therefore to be understood as illusory to some extent.
 For example, it is not the feeling of fear that produces an increase in heart beat, both are symptomatic of a common physiological origin, possibly in response to a legitimate external threat.

+Neither an illusion nor an epiphenomenon could influence the brain.
 However, there is empirical evidence that consciousness can influence the brain.

 The Wikipedia article on the Placebo Effect says,

 The phenomenon of an inert substance's resulting in a patient's medical improvement is called the placebo effect.
 The phenomenon is related to the perception and expectation that the patient has; if the substance is viewed as helpful, it can heal, but, if it is viewed as harmful, it can cause negative effects, which is known as the nocebo effect.
 The basic mechanisms of placebo effects have been investigated since 1978, when it was found that the opioid antagonist naloxone could block placebo painkillers, suggesting that endogenous opioids are involved.